ontodev/robot/docs/convert.md

     robot convert --input annotated.owl --output results/annotated.obo

-As in all other ROBOT commands, ontologies can be converted straight from their web location.
-In this example we convert PATO (using its PURL) to OBOGraphs JSON:

-    robot convert -I http://purl.obolibrary.org/obo/ro/releases/2022-05-23/ro.owl -f json -o results/ro-url.json

 The file format is determined by the extension of the output file (e.g. `.obo`), but it can also be declared with the `--format` option.
 Valid file formats are:
   - json - [OBO Graphs JSON](https://github.com/geneontology/obographs/)
   - obo - [OBO Format](http://purl.obolibrary.org/obo/oboformat)